vamseeachanta/digitalmodel/docs/orcaflex/orcaflex_field_definition.md

 ## N-S Orientation

-lease follow below steps for changing the orientation of the FPSO and vessel as per Alignment sheets.
+Follow below steps for changing the orientation of the FPSO and vessel as per Alignment sheets.

 Goto
 General>Drawing>Select "North Direction Defined" and define the north direction from alignment sheet and press "OK"